c3g/epivar-browser/readme.md

      Data: `./data/metadata.json`
      Config: `config.source.metadata.path` (filepath)
      Notes: This is really just an XLSX to JSON transformation.
- - Tracks: There are the bigWig files that contain the signal data.
-     **Generate with**: You will need to either copy the files, or in development mount them with `sshfs` to have access to them.
-      See comment inside `config.example.js` for more details.
-     Config: `config.paths.tracks` (directory)
-     Notes: A metadata item (from step just before) `.path` field point to a path inside the `config.paths.tracks` directory, eg:
-      `metadata.path = 'RNAseq/AF02_Flu.forward.bw'`
-      `filepath = path.join(config.paths.tracks, metadata.path)`
  - Gemini database: This contains variants' data.
      **Generate with**: Copy it.
      Notes: Accessing it over `sshfs` in development is bad because the